duparq/hwa/README.md

 License
 -------

 HWA is free software.
-See the @ref license page for license information.
+See the license page for license information.

 <sup>(*)</sup>: <i>"Wah! a statement or exclamation, in several languages that
 shows pleasure, appreciation and surprise."</i> -- Wikipedia.